Improving care giver and patient experience through mobility

 More robust security

-The May 2017 WannaCry ransomware attack was a global phenomenon, paralyzing the IT infrastructure of many healthcare organizations including most of the UK’s National Health Service.
-It was a timely reminder of the cybersecurity threat faced by healthcare organizations in a digital world where data breaches can lead to legal actions and large regulatory fines, as well as severely damaging an organization’s reputation.
-Now more than ever, it makes sense to safeguard digital workflows and patient data across the LAN/WLAN network.
+Now more than ever, healthcare organizations in a digital world face a cybersecurity threat where data breaches can lead to legal actions and large regulatory fines, as well as severely damaging an organization’s reputation.
+It makes sense to safeguard digital workflows and patient data across the LAN/WLAN network.
 The most efficient way to do this?
 Building security into the architecture of the Wi-Fi network itself, rather than relying solely on the legacy approach of defense at the perimeter.
 Healthcare organizations can’t afford to ignore the commercial imperatives of security, simplicity and cost efficiency.
 With that in mind, they should look for Wi-Fi solutions that are affordable, with a low TCO, and a proven capability for automatic onboarding of smart and IoT (Internet of Things) devices to support connected healthcare services.
 Wi-Fi systems must keep mobile clinicians connected, ensure that smart systems stay online, and eliminate the need for investment in the maintenance of old technology.

 So how does ALE help the healthcare industry achieve this?